Support for publication fees

 - The journal must meet certain quality requirements.
 Generally, a publishing house should meet the OASPA’s Code of Conduct in order for funds to be contributed towards the APC.

 - Publishing support is distributed on a first come first served principle.

 - To be sure to receive money from the fund you must have submitted an application and have it approved.
 First, get an approved fund application and then submit to the publisher if you want to be sure to receive money from the fund.

 - If the year’s allocated funds for publishing run out before the end of the year, support ceases until new funds are available.

-- If the publishing funds ran out before new funding has been secured, all submitted articles that have been approved for support will receive it upon publication, even if publication takes place after funding is no longer approved for new articles.
+- If the publishing fund run out before new funding have been secured, all submitted articles that have been approved for support will receive support upon publication, even if publication takes place after funding is no longer approved for new articles.